CI-Dominik/pp1-geocaching/README.md

 ## Adventures page

 ### Introduction and sample adventures
 * The user gets welcomed on the adventure page and is offered to join in on the taken adventures listed further down below.
 There, two sample adventures were added to give a taste of the hobby.
 Every dropdown menu can be expanded to reveal further details.
+The attached arrow rotates by 90 degree once the button is clicked.

 ![Screenshot of the adventure page's introduction section](docs/adventures-page.jpg)